 A Madison is a points race between teams of two or three riders who relay each other for a specified distance or time.
 In no case may more than two members of a team race at the same time.
 Sprints for points shall be held in the same manner as a points race.
-Generally sprints will be every 5 minutes or an integral number of laps nearest to 4 kilometers.
-Lap cards shall be displayed counting laps down each lap at least 5 laps preceding sprints.
-The number of points normally is doubled on the last sprint.
+Points awarded in the last sprint after the full distance will be doubled.
 The arrangement and timing of the sprints will be explained to the riders verbally at the start and/or in writing prior to the race.
 Gaining and losing laps and final placings of teams in a Madison race are determined in the same way as for riders in a points race.
 At the start of the race, one rider from each team will be on the line and the other rider(s) will be on relief.
 A rolling start will be used.